ShawnAviles/cpe322/Labs/lab02/lab02.md

   /Users/shawn/Documents/cpe322/Labs/lab02
   ```

-Prior commands reveal some sensitive data so I will just be having excerpts and small sample outputs

 - `git clone https://github.com/kevinwlu/iot.git`
   - Clones the designated GitHub repository to the local machine, facilitating offline access and modification